The Infrastructure Bill's Impact on Equipment and Machinery Owners

 - Less experienced or overworked tenured technicians may be more prone to making serious mistakes when operating or servicing machinery.

-- An outdated electrical grid could be put under stress to generate and deliver new, novel sources of energy, causing more outages and equipment-damaging surges, spikes, dips and arcs.
+- An outdated electrical grid pressed to integrate new energy sources may experience more outages and equipment-damaging surges, spikes, dips and arcs.

 Our industry-leading experts share their insights on some of the many ways the Bipartisan Infrastructure Law could affect your ability to acquire or get machinery and equipment back up and running or replaced in a timely manner after an incident, as well as their advice for mitigating the impact of an equipment breakdown on your operations.